isabella232/limitless-flows-blueprint/blueprint/index.md

 #### **Limitless expert state**
 This state contains the connectivity and conversation lifecycle management when the conversation is handled by Expert Crowd via the SmartCrowd platform.
 ##### **Look up the customer**
-The first step in our "Limitless Expert" flow is a Call Data Action using the ‘Get Contact By Phone' action.
+Call Data Action is the first step in our "Limitless Expert" flow using the ‘Get Contact By Phone' action.

 ![Call data action](images/005.png "Call data action")

 This block uses the customer’s phone number to retrieve the first name and first initial of their last name to include in the post of the question to Limitless.
 The customer's first name and first Initial of their last name are shared and can be seen by the Expert Crowd to aid the personalization of the Expert response.
-In your contact center, you may be using a Customer Relationship Management (CRM) solution, and you can replace this Data Action with a call to your CRM to retrieve the required customer information.
+In your contact center, you may be using a Customer Relationship Management (CRM) solution, and you can replace this data action with a call to your CRM to retrieve the required customer information.

 ***An important note here on ‘Transfer to ACD’ blocks in the flow*** - An exception handling throughout the flow will send the conversation to an ‘Escalated’ queue via a ‘Transfer to ACD’ block.
 This ‘Escalated’ queue should be replaced with the Agent queue you want conversations to go to if the ‘Limitless Expert' state hits a problem or if the Expert Crowd cannot help the customer.

 ![Transfer to ACD](images/006.png "Transfer to ACD")

 ##### **Submit the question to Limitless**
-We have another Call Data Action using the ‘Limitless Push Question’ action.
-This submits the customer’s question to the Limitless SmartCrowd platform, and it becomes visible to Experts in the GigCX Crowd.
+There is another Call Data Action using the ‘Limitless Push Question’ action.
+This action submits the customer's question to the Limitless SmartCrowd platform, and it becomes visible to Experts in the GigCX Crowd.
 In the integration, the Genesys Conversation ID and Limitless Message ID are exchanged.

 ![Call data action using the Limitless push question](images/007.png "Call data action using the Limitless push question")